mgambina/mgambina/README.md

 My name is Marianela.

-Almost a year ago, I made a huge change in my life and I moved from my accountant degree to be a junior developer in the making.
+A year and a half ago, I made a huge change in my life and I moved from my accountant degree to be a junior developer in the making.
 I'm currently working as a developer.

 This account is still in the making so you can find exercises and assignments made while I was learning on a Bootcamp and some contributions to work-related projects.